alfetahe/process-hub/guides/StateHandover.md

 ## More info can be found in the `Hotswap` module
-Check out the [Hotswap](https://hexdocs.pm/process_hub/ProcessHub.Strategy.Migration.HotSwap.html) module for more information about the `Hotswap` strategy.
+Check out the [Hotswap](https://hexdocs.pm/process_hub/ProcessHub.Strategy.Migration.HotSwap.html) module for more information.